What is grief?

 - You would prefer to get a referral to a service from a GP

-If you don't feel you can keep yourself safe right now, seek immediate help by visiting your nearest Accident & Emergency (A&E) department or call 999.
+If you don’t feel you can keep yourself safe right now, seek immediate help by visiting your nearest Accident and Emergency (A&E) department or calling 999.

 If you need urgent support but don't want to go to A&E:

 Find support on social media

 Many people have set up their online communities or accounts exploring grief and bereavement.
 For example, the UK Motherless Daughters Facebook group is a closed space for people to share their experiences and feelings.